 - Sometimes curd may get stuck in the wooden crevices which will need to be remove.

 All in all I would go so far as to say that the Ashwood Dutch Cheese Press is the perfect partner for your home cheese pressing needs.
-If you need any further information you can read my posts on The Pressing Issue About Cheese or How To Press Cheese.
+If you need any further information you can read my posts on The Pressing Issue About Cheese, How To Press Cheese and Weight & Pressure Variations.